vitejs/vite/packages/plugin-legacy/README.md

   - `browserslist` field in `package.json`
   - `.browserslistrc` file in cwd.

-  Set to `false` to ignore these sources.
+  Set to `true` to ignore these sources.

 ### `modernPolyfills`